 Fig. 3 Effect of relative blanking clearance on section quality and die life

-Where, C is the blanking clearance (mm); x is the proportion coefficient; t is the thickness of the plate (mm).
+In the formula, “C” represents the blanking clearance (mm), “x” represents the proportion coefficient, and “t” represents the thickness of the plate (mm).

 A method of quickly measuring and judging blanking clearance in practical production